BasBuur/vrc-assistant/README.md

 * Currently the preferred routes are loaded from the BVA (ZBW) IDS system.
 Therefore it shows all FAA routes and the BVA ARTCC routes.
 If demand is high enough I'd be happy to integrate other ARTCC API's to show those as well
 * VRC does not offer an official way to get the information that this application needs.
 Therefore this application basically combs through the VRC memory space to find the information it needs.
 This ain't a perfect way of doing things but currently the only way and works quite well.
 * For unknown reasons VRC or the Windows kernel sometimes decides it'd be fun to move around the memory that's used by this tool.
 If this happens the tool tries to recover automatically and find the new memory location.
 If it's unable to do so you'll notice that selecting a new aircraft no longer loads the new data.
 If this happens try clicking on the arrow between the 2 airport input boxes.
 Then, select another aircraft.
 Still not working?
 Click the arrow again and select another aircraft.
 Still no good?
 Click the reset icon on the top-right of the window to restart the memory scanner.

+## Support / feedback
+Please create an issue here or contact BasilBurrito#4468 on Discord for support, I'd be happy to help